Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Boondall recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Boondall has received approximately 50 dwelling approvals annually over the past five financial years, totalling 251 homes between FY-21 and FY-25.
-As of FY-26, nine approvals have been recorded.
-On average, each dwelling accommodates around 2.3 new residents per year, reflecting strong demand that supports property values.
-New homes are being constructed at an average cost of $149,000, which is below regional norms, offering more affordable housing options for buyers.
+Boondall has received approximately 50 dwelling approvals annually over the past five financial years, totalling 251 homes.
+As of FY-26, 11 approvals have been recorded.
+On average, each dwelling accommodates about 2.3 new residents per year between FY-21 and FY-25, indicating strong demand that supports property values.
+The average construction cost value for these dwellings is $149,000, which is below regional norms, offering more affordable housing options.

-In FY-26, commercial approvals amounting to $38.2 million have been registered, indicating robust commercial development momentum.
-Compared to Greater Brisbane, Boondall has around two-thirds the rate of new dwelling approvals per person and ranks in the 31st percentile nationally, suggesting limited choices for buyers and supporting demand for existing properties.
-Recent construction comprises 65% detached dwellings and 35% townhouses or apartments, marking a shift from the current housing mix of 83% houses, reflecting reduced development site availability and changing lifestyle demands and affordability requirements.
-With approximately 592 people per dwelling approval, Boondall reflects a mature market.
+This financial year has seen $38.2 million in commercial approvals, reflecting robust commercial development momentum.
+Compared to Greater Brisbane, Boondall has around two-thirds the rate of new dwelling approvals per person and ranks among the 31st percentile nationally for housing choices, potentially supporting demand for existing properties.
+Recent construction comprises 65% detached dwellings and 35% townhouses or apartments, marking a shift from the current housing mix of 83% houses due to reduced development sites and evolving lifestyle demands.
+Boondall reflects a highly mature market with around 592 people per dwelling approval.

-By 2041, Boondall is projected to grow by 1,284 residents.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.
+By 2041, Boondall is projected to grow by approximately 1,284 residents (AreaSearch quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development